sbrisard/pw85/sphinx/testing.rst

 We also check that ``f’(λ) = 0``, up to an absolute error of ``Δλf”(λ)`` where ``Δλ`` is the absolute tolerance on ``λ`` for the stopping criterion of the Brent iterations, as defined by the macro :c:macro:`PW85_LAMBDA_ATOL`.

+.. note:: The PW85 library offers a “new” API and a “legacy” API.
+The
+          latter is kept for reference.
+The new API is generally more accurate and robust, and should be preferred by most users.
+Both APIs are thoroughly tested; however, we adopted two different testing strategies.

+	  The legacy API is solely (but fully) tested through its Python wrapper using pytest.

+	  The new API is fully tested through pure C tests (using GLib).
+Then the Python wrapper is also tested (using pytest).
+However, the python tests do not need to be as thorough, since only the validity of the wrapper itself must be checked, not the validity of the underlying C library.